openedx/frontend-app-learner-portal-enterprise/docs/decisions/0008-migrating-to-new-learner-credit.md

-# 0007.
-Migrating to new learner credit system
+# 0008.
+Migrating to new learner credit system from ecommerce

 ## Status